 Latest posts by Elyse Andrews

 One of the quintessential holiday activities for kids is meeting Santa and telling him their Christmas wishes.
-Make this tradition even better this year when you and your family attend a breakfast or brunch with Santa—or the lady who we suspect might really run the show, Mrs. Claus.
+Make this tradition even better this year when you and your family attend a breakfast or brunch with the big guy in red.
 At these events, you’ll get to enjoy a delicious holiday meal, spend some extra time with Mr. or Mrs. Claus, and participate in other seasonal activities.
 Bring your camera to capture all of the festive fun and make your reservation early—spots at some of these events go quick!